Best Electrician Schools in Rhode Island

 If you’re serious about becoming an electrician in Rhode Island, your next step is to contact at least two of the schools listed above and compare their program structures, costs, and timelines.
 Ask each one how they help students meet both the 576 classroom hours and the 8,000 on-the-job hours required for a journeyperson license.

-Starting your training now puts you closer to working in a skilled, stable trade with steady demand.
-Pick a program that matches your schedule, meets state requirements, and gives you the real-world skills you'll use for the rest of your career.
+Starting your training now puts you closer to working in a skilled, stable trade with ongoing hiring needs.
+Pick a program that matches your schedule, meets state requirements, and gives you the real-world skills you’ll use for the rest of your career.